 - While the brownies bake, make the ganache.

 - Pour the ganache over the brownies, add sprinkles, and chill them in the fridge until the ganache is set.
+If you want to be ultra decadent, you can top the brownies with edible brownie batter.

 - Slice, and enjoy!